Irshad Manji: Allah, Liberty and Love

 Doughty, in summarizing his observations of Manji's critics says that some scholars (excluding himself) argue that "Manji may lack the gravitas to drive home her points and turn her ideas into action."
 He instead offers a defense of her approach and argues that "what her critics seem to miss is that her ease of communication, stripped of abstract philosophical, political and economic analysis, is precisely what allows her to turn her thoughts into other people's actions."

 The international launch of Allah, Liberty and Love was met with controversy.
 In December 2011, Muslim extremists stormed Manji's book launch in Amsterdam; twenty-two Muslim men rushed into the venue and attempted to assault her.
 During Manji's book tour, police cut short her talk in Jakarta due to pressure from one of Indonesia's fundamentalist groups, the Islamic Defenders Front.
 A few days later, hundreds of men from the Indonesian Mujahedeen Council assaulted Manji's team and her supporters in Yogyakarta.
 Several people were injured and at least one had to be treated in a hospital.
 Shortly afterwards, the government of Malaysia banned Allah, Liberty and Love.
 But in September 2013, a High Court in Kuala Lumpur struck down the ban.
 The previous year, Nik Raina Nik Abdul Aziz, a Malay woman who was one of the managers of a Borders, was arrested for selling a translation of Manji's book before the state had announced its ban.
-After her three-year legal battle with the authorities, Malaysia's Federal Court ruled in her favor and dismissed the government's bid to appeal.
+After her three-year legal battle with the authorities, Malaysia's Federal Court ruled in her favour and dismissed the government's bid to appeal.